Alter-globalization: Groups and conferences

 Advocates of alter-globalization have set up an online global news network, the Independent Media Center, to report on developments pertinent to the movement.
 Groups in favor of alter-globalization include ATTAC, an international trade reform network headquartered in France.

-The largest forum for alter-globalization activity is the annual World Social Forum.
-The World Social Forum is intended as a democratic space organized in terms of the movement's values.
+The largest forum for alter-globalization activity is the annual World Social Forum, organized as a democratic space reflecting the movement's values.